deviprasad97/dadabhagwan-workflow/docs/google-cloud-function-integration.md

 # Google Cloud Function Integration Setup

 ## Overview
-The FormFlow application can integrate with Google Cloud Functions to create Kanban cards directly in Firestore when forms are submitted.
-This provides a consistent workflow whether submissions come from the FormFlow app or external Google Forms.
+The DadaBhagwan application can integrate with Google Cloud Functions to create Kanban cards directly in Firestore when forms are submitted.
+This provides a consistent workflow whether submissions come from the DadaBhagwan app or external Google Forms.

 ## Setup Instructions